J-rayX/escrow-smart-contract/README.md

 ### Emitting Events

 Events are a way to emit data for front-end systems and servers consuming or working with our contract.
-They can listen on events and get up-to-date information for their users and processes alike.
+They can listen to events and get up-to-date information for their users and processes alike.
 Let us add an event, `Approved(uint)` which we will use to emit the escrow `balance` that the arbiter transfers to the beneficiary.

 ```sol
 ...